The Dog Stars: Reception

 NPR described the novel as "crackerjack" and said: "With its soulful hero, macabre villains, tender (if thin) love story and action scenes staggered at perfectly spaced intervals, the story unfolds with the vigor of the film it will undoubtedly become.
 But it also succeeds as a dark, poetic and funny novel in its own right."

 The Boston Globe also had praise for the novel, stating, "Peter Heller serves up an insightful account of physical, mental, and spiritual survival unfolded in dramatic and often lyrical prose, a difficult tale in which unexpected hope persistently flickers amid darkness."

 Film adaptation

 On November 8, 2024, it was announced that Ridley Scott would direct a film adaptation of the novel for 20th Century Studios from a screenplay by Mark L. Smith.
 Principal photography began in Italy, in April 2025.
-The film is scheduled to be released on March 27, 2026.
+The film was released on August 28, 2026.